sebastiansulinski/dotenv/README.md

 Package which enables to load environment variables from multiple .env files at multiple locations

-This package is a work that derived form the package published by [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) with some additional functionality such as handling multiple `.env` files and setting up variables using instance of the class.
+This package is a work that derived from package published by [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) with some additional functionality such as handling multiple `.env` files and setting up variables using instance of the class.

 [![Build Status](https://travis-ci.org/sebastiansulinski/dotenv.svg?branch=master)](https://travis-ci.org/sebastiansulinski/dotenv)